thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 +++

 I must profess a certain disdain for the parsing tutorial.
-I won't insult you by pretending it's fair or rationale.
+I won't insult you by pretending it's fair or rational.
-This may not come as a surprise, given the making a language series has covered [every](/posts/types-base) [part](/posts/lowering-base-ir) [of the](/posts/simplify-base) [compiler](/posts/closure-convert-base) [it can](/posts/emit-base) before parsing.
+This may not come as a surprise, given that the Making a Language series has covered [every](/posts/types-base) [part](/posts/lowering-base-ir) [of the](/posts/simplify-base) [compiler](/posts/closure-convert-base) [it can](/posts/emit-base) before parsing.
-Parsing tutorials just feel so feckless, sharing an unflattering kinship with the monad tutorial.
+Parsing tutorials just feel so futile.
 Thousands of tutorials written about parsing, and yet PL projects still die bikeshedding syntax.
+What are the chances tutorial 1001 changes that?

 Ultimately, parsing performs two roles in a compiler:

-  * Check a source file contains syntax the compiler recognizes
+  1. Check a source file contains syntax the compiler recognizes
-  * Create an in memory representation that's easier to work with than a big string
+  2. Create an in memory representation that's easier to work with than a big string
      * We're doing compilers, so you _know_ this will be a tree

 In theory, a simple task.
-Pick some syntax, hopefully that's easy to parse.
+You pick some syntax, hopefully that's easy to parse.
-Walk your input string and check each character fits the mold, build a tree out of it, and maybe report an error or two.
+Next, you walk your input string and check each character fits the mold, build a tree out of it, and maybe report an error or two.
 How hard could it be?

 Perhaps that's part of my scorn.